 What is Leaky Gut?

-Leaky gut, also known as intestinal permeability, is a condition where food, bacteria and other toxins escape the small intestine and “leak” into your bloodstream.
+Leaky gut, also known as intestinal permeability, is a condition where food, bacteria, and other toxins escape the small intestine and “leak” into your bloodstream.

 How Does Gluten Contribute to a Leaky Gut?

-A lot of research suggests that gluten contributes to a leaky gut in one of two ways:
+Much research suggests that gluten contributes to a leaky gut in one of two ways:

 (1) Celiac Disease